jooniku/tsoha/README.md

 # Chatboard -project
-The idea of the project is to create a chatboard web-application, where users can create threads and reply to them.
+The idea of the project is to create a chatboard web-application, where users can create threads and reply to them with posts.

 ## Current application functions